-Grade 6-8 students will go outside during recess time.
-There will be an additional location for students who do not wish to stay outside during recess.
+Grade 6-12 students may go outside during recess time.
+The location of recess is dependent upon weather conditions.

 STUDENT COUNCIL

 The purpose of the Student Council is to work with staff, administration, Board of Education and the community in the interest of our students.
 It is the responsibility of the Student Council officers to set up meetings with the administration when issues arise.